What you need to know about persistent debt and how you can reduce the cost of your credit.

-- 9 months after that, we’ll check in to let you know how things are going.
-We'll tell you if you’re on track to paying more off your balance than in interest and charges.
-Or, we’ll suggest a few more changes and explain what happens next to help your account come out of persistent debt.
+- 9 months after that, we’ll let you know if you’re on track and are paying more off your balance than in interest, fees and charges.
+If not, we’ll explain what to do and what happens next.

-If we’ve stopped your card and you need this for essential living expenses, please call us so we can help.
+If you need your credit card for essential living expenses, get in touch so we can find a way to help.

 Having an account in persistent debt doesn’t directly affect your credit score, but missing payments or making late payments could.